mariam138/syncora_react/README.md

 ![Edit task form](readme_assets/edit-task-form.png)

+### Notes

+#### Notes List

+When navigating to the notes page, all of the user's notes are displayed with the most recently updated at the top.
+The title of the note is displayed (if there is one) and a brief overview of the content can be seen.
+Each note has a 'See more' button to view the note in detail.
+Undearneath the list is a link to create a new note.

 ### Bugs

 1. When testing for form errors during creation of the sign up form, I came across an error stating the one of the field names was not defined.
 In my sign up form, I had included a name field so that when a user registered, it would become a part of their profile automatically, set up by the signals I created in the backend.
 I tried changing the name and value of the field to `fname`, `first_name` and just `name`, however none of these worked.
 Looking at the [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/stable/api_endpoints.html#registration) documentation, only four fields were accepted in the POST data: username, password1, password2 and email.
 So to overcome this bug, I removed the name field from the registration form, no longer producing the error.